Samāveśa was born from a call to support students and teachers in their own inquiry, process and practice.

 Collette’s classes are an ongoing inquiry into embodied liberation, influenced by classical non-dual Tantrik philosophy, Anusara and Embodied Flow™ yoga.
 Curating powerful containers and safe spaces, she facilitates immersive experiences that students can soften and surrender into, before pouring soulful, thematic sequences into their systems and cells.
 Fluid and free, Collette holds the space for intuitive moving meditations where students are guided by the creative life force that courses through their being.

-My great love is kula and I am fortunate to have a beautiful community in both Leeds and London, which continues to grow as I travel and teach and, for which, I am deeply grateful.
+Her great love is kula and she is fortunate to have a beautiful community in both Leeds and London, which continues to grow as she travels and teaches at Radiantly Alive in Bali.

 Hareesh is the Founder and Head Faculty of Tantrik Yoga NOW.
 His teachers, mentors, and gurus, in chronological order, include: Gurumayī Chidvilāsānandā (dīkṣā-guru), Paul Muller-Ortega (Śaiva Tantra and Classical Yoga); Alexis Sanderson (Śaiva and Śākta Tantra and Sanskrit); Marshall Rosenberg (Nonviolent Communication); Somadeva Vasudeva (Śaiva Tantra), Kolbjorn Martens (Tantrik Yoga); and Adyashanti (Meditation).